 While the arrival of The Beatles in 1964 is often thought of as the beginning of the end for the girl groups, the records were actually as successful as ever during that year.
-The rise of the Red Bird label, featuring The Dixie Cups and The Shangri-Las, who both made it to number one in 1964, did much to boost the genre’s commercial fortunes.
+The rise of the Red Bird label, featuring The Dixie Cups and The Shangri-Las (pictured below), who both made it to #1 in 1964, did much to boost the genre’s commercial fortunes.

 Although the burgeoning Motown empire wasn’t heavily rooted in the girl group sound, 1964 saw the release of breakthrough discs by The Marvelettes, The Supremes and Martha & The Vandellas, that owed heavy debts to the style.
 Relying heavily on the production and songwriting talents of Smokey Robinson and Berry Gordy Jnr, their sound was nonetheless grittier and bluesier than the New York school.

 There is no doubt that girl groups were among the British Invasion groups’ main influences.
 John Lennon once stated that he and Paul McCartney hoped to duplicate the success of Goffin and King with their songwriting partnership, and The Beatles‘ early albums included covers of hits by The Shirelles, The Cookies and The Marvelettes.

 Several other British groups also made it big with cover versions of girl group hits (including The Searchers, Herman’s Hermits and Manfred Mann).
 But the most successful British groups (primarily The Beatles) were those that wrote their own material.